 If a picture is worth a thousand words, then your app store screenshots are the best way to tell your app’s story and convince users to download your app.
 In fact, neglecting this aspect of your ASO strategy is one of the biggest mistakes you can make.

-This guide will cover everything you need to know about app screenshots, including why they’re important, how to use them effectively in both the iOS App Store and the Android Google Play store, and how to optimize your screenshots to increase conversion rates.
+This guide will cover everything you need to know about app screenshots, why Screenshots are so important, how to use app Screenshots effectively in iOS App Store and the Android Google Play store, and how to optimize your app screenshots to increase conversion rates.

 Based on our data, gathered from more than sampling user behavior from over 500M users, we can clearly see the screenshots that appear in the first impression (the above the fold area of your app store page) are the most important as 100% of users are exposed to them.

-If you have a video in your product page, that’ll push the 1st screenshot to the 2nd slot (or 3rd or 4th of you have 2-3 videos).
+If you have a video on your product page, that’ll push the 1st screenshot to the 2nd slot (or 3rd or 4th of you have 2-3 videos).

 Screenshots are incredibly important to the success of your app.
 The question is, how do you create them effectively for your specific solution?
 First, you must decide what style of screenshot suits your app best:

 - Lifestyle: A lifestyle screenshot shows your app in a real-life setting.
 This is a great way to show potential users what it’s like to use your solution.

 - Feature: Feature-style screenshots depict specific capabilities of your app.
 These kinds of screenshots are ideal when attempting to show the usefulness and of your tool.

 - Hybrid: A hybrid screenshot is one that mixes multiple screenshot styles together.
 For example, you could show a person using a specific feature of your app in real life.

 Deciding which of these screenshots styles to use really depends on the unique selling points (USP) of your app.
 Why would your target market want to download your solution?
 Will it make their life easier or more enjoyable?
 Does it simplify or speed up unsavory tasks?